KILTprotocol/demo-mobile-wallet/README.md

 You can demo the mobile wallet as a claimer, and use the demo-client to demo the attester.
 [Here's an example of a demo flow.](https://github.com/KILTprotocol/demo-mobile-wallet/blob/master/docs/Demo%20Flow.md)

-Alternatively, if you don't want to use the demo-client and if you do have access to the [KILT CLI](https://github.com/KILTprotocol/kilt-cli) (internal use only), you can run the automatic attestation service:
-`npx ts-node kilt-cli.ts --ctype "0x4edaa5b8eea2e071dfe48724f6789d6741c1ce0e0f4466079a1d78ef0c02aea2" --seed <mnemonic> --timeout 1`

 ## Make it yours!

 You can configure Sporran to fit your needs and branding in a few minutes!